TrentDL/QuakeSinglePlayerMap/README.md

 The latest release 'PurpleZelda' can be found in [Releases](https://github.com/TrentDL/QuakeSinglePlayerMap/releases/tag/Latest) tab

 # HOW TO PLAY (Ironwail Quake Engine)
+The original quake probably will not run this map properly.
+It is recommended to use the Ironwail Engine.

 1. Buy Quake 1

 Buy on steam to get the Pak files that Ironwail needs to run.